 Take time to build rapport

-The time is takes is minimal in comparison to the benefits.
+The time it takes is minimal in comparison to the benefits.
 Be interested and curious and hold the space to be present and there for the coachee.
 Maximise similarities and minimise differences.

 Ask rapport-building questions

 Use open questions.
-These starts with: How, When, Where, What, Why and Who – open questions get the coachee to talk and open up which is really important.
+These start with: How, When, Where, What, Why, and Who – open questions get the coachee to talk and open up, which is really important.

 Show you are listening by asking one question at a time, paraphrasing answers to show you have listened and clarify throughout the session.

 Ask permission to give feedback and make suggestions